ShreyanshShakya/EmotionRecognition/README.md

 ## Overview

-We have developed an emotion classification model based on a CNN-BiLSTM architecture.
+We have developed an emotion classification model based on a CNN architecture.
 The primary focus of the project was to design a lightweight model capable of running on devices with limited computational resources.
 We have largely succeeded in this goal — the final trained model is less than 5 MB in size without significant compromise on accuracy or performance.